netxms/netxms-doc/admin/event-processing.rst

 As it was described in :ref:`generating_alarms` chapter there is possibility to generate new event if alarm stay in :guilabel:`Outstanding` state for too long.
 Escalation is built on this option.
-When alarm was generated, but no action was done from operator in predefined time, new event can be generated and this time email or SMS can be sent to operator or to it's manager.
+When alarm was generated, but no action was done from operator in predefined time, new event can be generated and this time email or notification (SMS, instant message) can be sent to operator or to it's manager.
 This escalation process can have as many steps as it is required.

 .. _actions: